-Legal requirements governing accounting and reporting practices of businesses in the Philippines are set forth in the NIRC, the RCC, and the Securities Regulation Code (SRC).
-In addition, special regulations on accounting and reporting apply to certain businesses, such as banks, insurance companies, finance companies, preneed companies, and public utilities.
+Legal requirements governing accounting and reporting practices of businesses in the Philippines are set forth in the NIRC as amended, the Revised Corporation Code, and the Securities Regulation Code (SRC).
+In addition, special regulations on accounting and reporting apply to certain businesses, such as banks, insurance companies, finance companies, pre-need companies, and public utilities.

-Standards issued by standard-setting bodies
+Standards issued by standard-setting body